 What’s your favorite class?
 How has it expanded your knowledge?

 My favorite class at L&C has been African Politics with Assistant Professor of International Affairs Laura Vinson.
 This class taught me so much about Africa before, during, and following colonization, and about the continent’s contemporary political arena.
 I greatly appreciated taking this class because Laura is a wonderful professor, and I got the opportunity to write my favorite research paper since coming to L&C: an analysis of the efficacy of the United Nations peacekeeping mission to Sierra Leone.
+I’m also currently in her Global South class, which I absolutely love!
+The subject material and readings are fascinating, and I’ve been able to study a wide variety of countries and regions that other IA courses have not specifically touched on.

 Who is your mentor on campus?
 Why do you consider this person your mentor?